Integrating Artificial Neural Networks into Undergraduate Physics Laboratory: A Compound Pendulum Case Study: Acknowledgment

-We sincerely acknowledge the invaluable assistance of Mr. Susant Ku Parida and Mr. Debasis Das, School of Physical Sciences, NISER Bhubaneswar in the data collection for the compound pendulum experiment aimed at measuring the acceleration due to gravity (g).
+We sincerely acknowledge the invaluable assistance of Mr. Susant Ku Parida and Mr. Debasis Das, Technicians, School of Physical Sciences, NISER Bhubaneswar, in the data collection for the compound pendulum experiment aimed at measuring (g).
 Their efforts in conducting precise measurements and ensuring the accuracy of the experimental data have significantly contributed to the success of this study.
 We deeply appreciate their dedication and support.